EXPERT ADVICE

 These are more advanced grass cutting tips to make your lawn stand out from the crowd!

-Earn your stripes: If you want a striped lawn, begin my mowing a straight line down the middle of the lawn.
-Now mow on either side of it
+Earn your stripes: If you want a striped lawn, begin by mowing a straight line down the middle of the lawn.
+Now mow on either side of it.

-Don't forget edging: A final cut or two all around the perimeter of the lawn will add a professional finish to your lawn mowing
+Don't forget edging: A final cut or two around the perimeter of the lawn will give your mowing a cleaner, more professional finish.

 Read our blog on how to hire lawn care and grass cutting services for loads more advice.